 Pregnancy is full of challenges and adding type 2 diabetes to that list of challenges isn’t easy.
 The most important thing to remember is that women with diabetes give birth to healthy babies every single day!

 You simply need to show up and do the best you can — sometimes your best will look perfect on paper, and sometimes it won’t.
-Don’t beat yourself up for the rougher days, just brush-off and keep trying!
+Don’t beat yourself up for the rougher days, just brush it off and keep trying!